US military action against Iran seen as imminent, report says

 Tehran has warned Saudi Arabia, Turkey, and the UAE that US bases on their soil will be targeted if Washington attacks (Getty Images)

-Iran has responded with explicit threats aimed at US partners.
+Iran responded with explicit threats aimed at US partners.

-Diplomatic engagement has stalled.
+Diplomatic engagement have also stalled.
 Contacts between Iranian Foreign Minister Abbas Araghchi and US Special Envoy Steve Witkoff have been suspended.

-Iranian leaders continue to accuse the United States and Israel of orchestrating unrest, characterizing the protests as domestic extremism directed from abroad.
+Iranian leaders accused the United States and Israel of orchestrating unrest, characterizing the protests as domestic extremism directed from abroad.

-Regional governments have increased security around American installations while urging restraint through private channels.
+Regional governments increased security around American installations while urging restraint through private channels.

-Inside Iran, the scale of the upheaval is unprecedented.
-An Iranian official claimed more than 2,000 people have been killed.
-The rights group HRANA has reported 2,403 protesters and 147 government-affiliated individuals dead.
+Inside Iran, the scale of the upheaval is reportedly unprecedented.
+An Iranian official claimed that more than 2,000 people had been killed.
+The rights group HRANA reported 2,403 protesters and 147 government-affiliated individuals dead.

-Armed Forces Chief of Staff Abdolrahim Mousavi acknowledged that Iran has “never faced this volume of destruction.”
+Armed Forces Chief of Staff Abdolrahim Mousavi acknowledged that Iran had “never faced this volume of destruction.”

-While Western officials say the government does not appear on the brink of collapse, the scope of the violence has stunned authorities.
-France has described the crackdown as the “most violent repression in Iran’s contemporary history.”
+While Western officials claim the government did not appear on the brink of collapse, the scope of the violence stunned authorities.
+France described the crackdown as the “most violent repression in Iran’s contemporary history.”

 GET BREAKING U.S. NEWS & POLITICAL UPDATES